joaolucas-0000/Sombra-9213/README.md

 <!---
 Sombra-9213/Sombra-9213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
----> Eu estou interessado em me tornar um programador  Inovador
+---> Eu estou interessado em me tornar um programador Full Stack
----> Eu estou aprendendo Java
+---> Estou aprendendo Java
---->  Em grupo com  outros programadores.
---->  Eu vou estudar bastante e estudar muito.
+---> A meta agora é virar um Júnior.